INNOVATORS VS COVID 19

 First of all, how are you and your family doing in these COVID-19 times?

 Ojus Sharma: Thanks for asking, my family and I are doing well and everyone’s healthy.
 We love spending time with each other which had been diminishing over time with our work lifestyles.
 COVID has impacted everyone’s lives on a daily basis, and for better or worse, things have changed permanently.
 Luckily, for us, it’s been a good change.

 Tell us about you, your career, how you founded Applify.

-Ojus Sharma: I am Co-Founder and CEO at Applify, digital transformation, and a Startup Tech enabling company.
+Ojus Sharma: I am Co-Founder and CEO at Applify, a digital transformation, and Startup Tech enabling company.
 We love what we do for our clients and are very passionate to see products from a piece of paper to designs to product launches.